 Having the courage to go to treatment for an alcohol use disorder is a big step.
 This brave individual chooses to ignore criticism, judgement, and pride to save their own life.
 And if that isn’t challenging enough, having to face the withdrawal symptoms while undergoing a medically safe detoxification process, is a testament to the courage of such an individual.

 At AdCare Treatment Center, we are here to help you to live a life of long-term sobriety.
-One day at a time.
-One step at a time.
-Recovery is here for you, and so are we to help you along.
-As an American Addiction Centers’ treatment facility, we not only offer medical detox, inpatient and outpatient treatment, but we offer this across several locations throughout Rhode Island and Massachusetts.
+As an American Addiction Centers’ treatment facility, we not only offer medical detox, inpatient, and outpatient treatment, but we offer these services across several locations throughout Rhode Island and Massachusetts.
 The choice to get sober welcomes you with open arms with our variety of treatment locations and options.

-Detox is done under careful medical supervision around the clock for about 3-5 days, includes a daily program to help the individual’s understanding of recovery and their addiction, is confidential, and is tailored to each individual and their needs.
+Detox is conducted under careful, 24/7 medical supervision and includes a daily program to help the individual’s understanding of recovery and their addiction.
+All detox services are confidential and are tailored to meet each patients’ specific needs.

 An addiction to alcohol, or an alcohol use disorder, is a very serious medical condition.
 It’s not one that you can battle and overcome on your own, nor should you have to.
-An addiction isn’t a moral infliction, but rather a disease that requires medical treatment and care.
-With the help of the licensed and professional medical staff at AdCare, you will have the support that you need during withdrawal and treatment.
-You will also be provided with the tools moving forward so that you can live a healthy and productive life in long-term sobriety.
+With the help of the licensed and professional medical staff at AdCare, you will have the support that you need during withdrawal and recovery.

 If you or someone you love is in need of help, reach out to our rehab admissions navigators right now by calling .
 They can help answer any questions you may have, including those regarding using insurance to pay for rehab and the levels of addiction treatment we provide.